 Conviction of a theft crime can mean jail time and a permanent criminal record.
 At Rubin, Glickman, Steinberg & Gifford P.C., our Pennsylvania criminal defense attorneys take theft charges as seriously as you do.
-Our theft defense attorneys utilize a team approach that includes the expertise of four former prosecutors.
+Our theft crime attorneys utilize a team approach that includes the expertise of four former prosecutors.

 Charged With A Theft Crime And Have Questions?
 We Can Help, Tell Us What Happened.

 Our commitment to quality and personal service has enabled our firm to prosper for over 65 years.
-During that time, we’ve established an excellent network of professionals to assist us.
+During that time, we have established an excellent network of professionals to assist us.
 When the situation calls for a specialist, we call upon our investigators, forensic scientists, and other experts to assist in your defense.
 Consider us for legal assistance.

 How Is Theft Defined in Pennsylvania?

-Pennsylvania criminal law defines theft by the following terms:
+Pennsylvania criminal law defines theft as:

 “The unlawful seizure or deprivation of movable property; or transfer or exercise of control of immovable property with intent to benefit one’s self.”

 In other words, a person is guilty of theft in Pennsylvania if they take or exercise unlawful control over someone else’s movable property with the intention of depriving that person of that property.
 Pennsylvania has many specific laws prohibiting and punishing theft.
-Some cover the specific types of property stolen (firearms, automobiles), others the location of the theft (retail stores, museums, libraries), and still others the means used to steal the property (taking, deception, extortion).
+Some cover the specific types of property stolen (firearms, automobiles), others the location of the theft (retail stores, museums, libraries), and others the means used to steal the property (taking, deception, extortion).